romarioarruda/document-classifier/README.md

 This project is building in Rule-Based Learning: Since you define manual classification rules that are refined over time.

+The main idea is the system's knowledgment increase according to user manual classification

 ### Approach